filamentphp/filamentphp.com/content/plugins/solution-forest-cms.md

         }
     }
     ```
-5. Finally, you need to add the necessary trait to your Filament resource pages:
+5. Finally, you need to add the necessary trait to your Filament resource pages, to making resources page translatable after *resource class added necessary trait*.
+For all resource pages, you must apply the corresponding `Translatable` trait to it, and install a `LocaleSwitcher` header action.
+Also, you need to install the original actions of the cms resource pages, such as *preview page action* and *view published page action* inside `\SolutionForest\FilamentCms\Concern\CanPublishPage` trait:
     ```php
     use App\Filament\Resources\CmsPageResource;